-"The Howard Government works exceptionally hard in the international community, through its involvement in such organisations as the International Whaling Commission (IWC), the Convention on International Trade in Endangered Species (CITES) and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), to continue to provide the necessary protection for our much-loved marine mammals."
+“The Federal Government works exceptionally hard in the international community, through its involvement in such organisations as the International Whaling Commission (IWC), the Convention on International Trade in Endangered Species (CITES) and the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR), to continue to provide the necessary protection for our much-loved marine mammals.”

 To reflect the large-scale movements of many marine mammal species, the Australian Government funding will focus on the whales, dolphins, seals and dugongs of the Australasian region, including the waters of the Indian, Southern and South Pacific Oceans.

 Full details are available through the ACAMMS website.